bmanders716/bmanders716.github.io/cookbook.md

 Sultana Cake.

-_Ingredients_--10†oz. of flour.
+_Ingredients_--10‡Ø∫. of flour.
-               º†lb. butter.
+               Ï†¨b. butter.
-               º†lb. of castor sugar.
+               Ï†¨b. of castor sugar.
-               º†lb. of sultana raisins.
+               Ï†¨b. of sultana raisins.
-               1†oz. of candied peel.
+               1‡Ø∫. of candied peel.
                2 eggs.
                1 teaspoonful of baking powder.
-               Ω gill of milk.
+               Ì†ßill of milk.
                Grated rind of a lemon.

 _Method._--Rub the butter well into the flour.